git-Ghost/NewFoody/README.md

 2. Login - In Progress

 Tools Used :
-1. Spring MVC - Initiated by Akash
+   1. Spring MVC
    2. Hibernate - For DB Interaction
    3. Servlet - For intermediate Servicing logic
    4. MySQL 5.x - DataBase
-5. Jenkins - CI/CD Integration
-6. AWS - For Hosting the WebApp
+   5. AWS - For Hosting the WebApp
+   6. Tomcat 9.x - Server Hosting

+To Use this application, get the latest checkout from the master branch.

+   1. Change the context.xml File contents with the db cred, username, password, connecting string and schema name. [which will help in connection pooling]
+   2. Provide the log directory path, which will be configured with log4j.properties (located at : src/main/webapp/WEB-INF/classes folder)
+   3. FOODY_USERS Table must be present in the DB at least as this won't be created automatically via code
+   4. TimeZone Setting need to be configured as per the timeZone, found in conf.json file (located at : src/main/resources) [NB: PST/IST won't accepeted instead use Asia/kolkata example]